5 Ways to Show Off Your Customer Reviews for Local Business

 They help to break down the barriers your potential customers may have when trying to decide whether or not you are trustworthy enough to do business with you.

-A positive review or recommendation will often give them that permission, which ultimately results in higher conversions and more revenue.
+A positive review or recommendation will often give them the permission they are seeking, which ultimately results in higher conversions and more revenue.

 Whether you’re a Gardner, Builder, Plumber, Chiropractor, Dentist, Electrician or other local service company, it is important to build up a certain level of trust with your potential customers – and reviews and testimonials can help you do just that.

-In other words, they can bring an incredible level of profitability that advertising alone cannot achieve, and businesses cannot afford to ignore.
+In other words, they can bring an incredible level of kudos and profitability that advertising alone cannot achieve, and businesses cannot afford to ignore.

 Maybe your business already has some great reviews and you’d like to get more eyes on them.